AMS Epsilon Fund Grants for Young Scholars Programs

 - Programs can focus on problem solving or mathematical research in any area of mathematics.

 - Funding is for one year and it is expected that half of the funds will be used for student scholarships and half for program expenses.
+No indirect costs will be covered.

 - Award announcements are made in late February.
 Over a dozen awards are made per year.
 See the list of current and previous years' Epsilon Fund grants.